skift-org/skift/ReadMe.md

 skiftOS 0.2.0 running the hideo desktop on QEMU 3.0.0
 </p>

-**skiftOS** is a simple, handmade, operating system for intel x86 cpu.
-Aiming for clean and pretty API while keeping the spirite of UNIX.
+**skiftOS** is a simple, handmade, operating system for the intel x86 cpu.
+Aiming for clean and pretty API while keeping the spirit of UNIX.

 # Disclaimers